 The entire Northern Beltline project is a 52-mile multi-lane highway that will stretch from I-59 in northeast Jefferson County to the I-459 interchange with I-59/20 near Bessemer.
 Based on the 2014 estimate, the entire project should be completed by 2054.
-Estimates are updated annually.

 The design incorporates more bridges, additional detention ponds and level spreaders to protect the surface water and aquatic species.
 The systems designed to protect Self Creek are effective and functioning properly.
-There were no impaired (Section 303 d) streams in this first project for construction.

 When construction commenced in February 2014, there were no threatened and endangered species in the construction area.
 On May 4, 2015, the Fish and Wildlife Service listed the Northern Long Eared Bat as a threatened species.
 Clearing required for preliminary work for future projects and active construction is being closely coordinated with species experts and the United States Fish and Wildlife Service.

 Additional sections will be reviewed closer to the time of construction to ensure future conditions are evaluated prior to final design and construction.

 Assessment of environmental issues for those projects of the Northern Beltline to be constructed in future years is on-going at ALDOT.
 As part of the planning and decision process for those future projects of the Beltline, ALDOT will continue to conduct additional environmental investigations to supplement the earlier investigations to ensure that any impacts to endangered or threatened species or waters of the State are avoided, minimized and appropriately mitigated.